Warszawa Gdańska railway station: History

 After World War II, due to the complete destruction of many Warsaw's railway stations, Warsaw Gdańsk was used as a temporary station for long-distance trains, including, until the 1970s, trains passing through Warsaw between the USSR and the west.
 Among the notable trains to stop there was the Ost-West Express from Moscow to Ostend, Hook of Holland and Paris; the Chopin to Vienna; and the Praha to Prague trains.
 As such, it was the main location through which people expelled in the aftermath of the Polish 1968 political crisis left Poland.
 The events of 1968 are now commemorated by a stone tablet on the eastern wall of the building with the inscription by Henryk Grynberg Here they left more than they had.

 Between 1958 and 1959 the new building of the station was constructed.
 It was the first station built in Warsaw after World War II, and it was at the time the most modern station in Warsaw.
 The building stood until 1984, when it was destroyed in a fire.
 The station was rebuilt in a few years with some changes - a new story was added.

 In the 1970s, the station's long-distance services were completely taken over by the newly built Warszawa Centralna, and Warszawa Gdańska became a minor station for suburban trains.

+The last international passenger service to operate from the station was a direct train to Almaty, in Kazakhstan, which ended in about 2000.